 Working in sales roles can bring big rewards, both financially and in terms of career satisfaction.
-However, if you’re to thrive in this field, it helps to have certain personality traits.
+However, if you’re to thrive in this field, it helps to have certain personality traits, and skills – for instance, an obvious one is building a knowledge base for your customers or clients.
 Here, we take a look at four qualities that can serve you well as a sales specialist.

 Ambition is a crucial part of the mix.
 The most successful sales experts tend to have firm goals that they want to work towards.
 This could be something as simple as meeting their weekly or monthly targets or as grand as someday owning their own marketing companies.
 The key is to have a target to aim for.
 This helps people to stay focussed and positive.
 If you’re looking for inspiration to help you keep your sense of purpose, there are plenty of success stories out there for you to model yourself on.
 For example, entrepreneur Chris Niarchos, chairman of the Cobra Group of Companies, started his first direct sales company in Sydney at the age of 22 and now runs a highly successful business with operations around the world.
 You can find out more about the businessman and how he got to where he is by visiting websites such as www.chrisniarchos.co.uk.